 Programme of Events

-Unless otherwise stated, the Abbey Room and Zoom meetings will normally open at 7.30pm and lectures commence at 8.00pm.
+Unless otherwise stated, the indoor and Zoom meetings will normally open at 7.30 and lectures commence at 8.00.

 Those wishing to attend field or geoconservation meetings please contact our Field Secretary (email address on the Contacts page).